-Source- Author’s Calculation, 2024.
+Source: Authors Calculation, 2024.

 A panel including 29 states and union territories was created for the analysis, covering the period from 2016 to 2021.
 The results indicate that Gross Enrollment Ratio (GER), the quantity of bank branches, and the quantity of educational institutions all exert a noteworthy influence on the credit extended to persons for educational objectives.
 Nevertheless, the GSDP is not demonstrating any noteworthy influence.
 The gross enrolment ratio (GER), which measures the percentage of eligible students enrolled in educational institutions, has a beneficial effect on credit.
 A one percent increase in GER corresponds to a 1.11 percent increase in the amount of credit granted.
 Another important aspect in affecting credit allocation is the increased presence of bank branches.
 States with a greater number of bank branches generally obtain a larger amount of credit.
 A one percent increase in the number of bank branches leads to a 1.59 percent rise in credit allocated to the education sector in the state.
 The quantity of educational establishments in a particular area is likewise a noteworthy determinant that affects credit.
 Nevertheless, the findings indicate a little negative correlation between the two factors.
 This can be described as the availability of educational institutions in close vicinity, which allows students to obtain higher education without incurring substantial financial difficulties.